-During 2019, the Bank entered into transactions with various financial instruments.
+The Bank enters into transactions with various financial instruments.
 Russian tax legislation in respect of transactions with financial instruments is vaguely drafted and is subject to changes that can occur frequently, which often results in different interpretations of tax norms by the tax authorities and taxpayers.
 In this regard, management's interpretation of such legislation as applied to procedures to determine taxable income from those transactions, including economic justification, may be challenged by the tax authorities at any time in the future, which may result in a heavier tax burden on the Bank.